About This Species

-When leaving an infected bur chervil site, assure to properly clean your clothes, shoes, and equipment to avoid any seeds attempting to hitch a ride with you.
-Prevention is the best way to reduce the spread of this species.
+Prevent this species from spreading - when leaving an infested site, properly clean your clothes, shoes, and equipment to avoid any seeds attempting to hitch a ride with you.